TheOwenLab/2021-Wild-et-al-COVID-Cognition/README.md

 <img src="./preprint/Graphical_Abstract.jpg" width="350" height="350" />

 # Data Availability
 All anonymized data (i.e., cognitive testing and survey/questionnaire data) collected for this study are publicly available in the Scholar Portal Dataverse, as a part of this record (https://doi.org/10.5683/SP2/ZQR9QQ), and can be used to recreate all statistics, tables, and figures in this manuscript.
+See also [Running This Analysis](https://github.com/TheOwenLab/2021-Wild-et-al-COVID-Cognition/blob/main/README.md#running-this-analysis), below.

 # Preprint
 https://www.researchsquare.com/article/rs-373663/v1